 Dogs Australia members, i.e. members of any of the Dogs Australia state bodies such as Dogs QLD, Dogs NSW etc, can login with their person number and password.
 This is NOT the same as the member number.
 You can have your person number and password emailed to you by going to: https://dogsecom.ausn.com.au/ForgotPasswordNew.aspx.

-At the current time the web site is only doing hips, elbows, spines and eyes for adults and litters.
+At the current time the web site is only doing the following health results: hips, elbows, spines, eyes for adults and litters and respiratory function grading.
 Note that hips or elbows results prior to 16 Sep 2016 were obtained from historical records so they are NOT complete and may also not be accurate.
-For assistance, please contact Wild Systems: firstname.lastname@example.org.
+For assistance, please visit the ORCHID Facebook page or email email@example.com or for technical assistance email Wild Systems: firstname.lastname@example.org.

 As of 5th Sep 2022 ALL health results are now listed even if marked private BUT if they are private then the actual health result outcome is not shown.